SAP-samples/btp-service-metadata/README.md

 You may ask: what is your intention?
 The answer is that we would love to hear you feedback on:

 - the data itself (is there something missing etc.).
 - the ways how you would like to see the data provisioned for you.
 We are aware that plain JSON can only be a first step.

+You do not know where to start?
+Need some inspiration?
+Then this [section](./metadata-exploration/README.md) is on interest for you.

 ## Are you using the metadata?